1 Applying to VCAT

 These principles are discussed further in ‘General principles’, below.

-Whether a person has decision-making capacity is usually determined using Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. from profess-ionals, from the person and from others about the person’s past and current decision-making.
+Whether a person has decision-making capacity is usually determined using evidence from profess-ionals, from the person and from others about the person’s past and current decision-making.

 - understand the information;